mydaytrip/partner-api/source/includes/trip-api.md

-availableChildSeatTypes | list of [ChildSeatType](#childseattype) | List of available child seat types for this trip. possibleStops           | list of [Stop](#stop)                   | Stops that can be added to this trip option. includedStops           | list of [Stop](#stop)                   | Stops that are already included in this option.
+availableChildSeatTypes | list of [ChildSeatType](#childseattype) | List of available child seat types for this trip. possibleStops           | list of [Stop](#stop)                   | Stops that can be added to this trip option. includedStops           | list of [Stop](#stop)                   | Stops that are already included in this option. includedCustomStops     | list of [CustomStop](#customstop)       | Custom stops included in this option.
+When custom stops are included then both `possibleStops` and `includedStops` will always be empty.

 ## Location